rubixchain/learn/docs/explorer-analytics/explorer-walkthrough.md

 Tokenchain Explorer: Unique to Rubix's sharded architecture, this feature allows you to view the immutable history of a single token.
 By searching for a specific Token ID, you can access a complete list of every transaction involving that token.

 DID Explorer: As the fundamental identity primitive on the Rubix network, each DID has a detailed profile.
-Search for a DID to view its unique address, a hash of its creation image file, and associated public keys.
-The page also lists the DID's complete on-chain history.
+Search for a DID to view its address, a balance summary (RBT, pledged value, FT, NFTs, and smart contracts deployed), and its transaction history.

 ## Testnet